Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Sad times — it’s time to head home.
 The drive from Bacalar to Cancún Airport takes about four hours.

-If you have an early departing flight from Cancún, it might make more sense to drive up from Bacalar the night before and spend the night in a hotel close to the airport like the Courtyard by Marriott Cancún Airport, which is good value for money and just a four-minute drive away.
+If you have an early flight departing from Cancún, it might make more sense to drive up from Bacalar the night before and spend the night in a hotel close to the airport like the Courtyard by Marriott Cancún Airport, which is good value for money and just a four-minute drive from departures.

 Is it safe to drive in Mexico?